GCTC-NTGC/TalentCloud/README.md

 ## Running the Talent Cloud server with Docker on a Windows machine

 1. PHP 7.2 is required.
-Install PHP 7.2 on your system with the following extensions:
+Install PHP 7.2 on your system, create a php.ini file in root and copy the contents of php.ini-development file.
+Next, open up the file in a text editor and uncomment (eg. remove ';' before ';extention=curl') the following extensions:

     * curl
     * mbstring
     * xml
+    * fileinfo
+    * openssl

 2. Install Docker for Windows